easytigrrr/statamic-docs/content/collections/pages/overview.4.md

 ---
 ## Finding addons

-You can browse the [Statamic Marketplace](https://statamic.com/addons) to find addons, or use the "Addons" section inside your Statamic Control Panel.
+You can browse the [Statamic Marketplace](https://statamic.com/addons) to find addons.

 ## Installing addons